 Course Name Sport, Culture and Society

-Course Number OAVA104
+Course Number OATPO41

 Credits 1.0 Credits

 Adaptation years 1, 2 Year

 Class hold days FallAB Thu1

 Instructor Satoshi Shimizu, Hiromasa Shirai

 Overview Students will be able to acquire understanding of critical thinking for

 International Development and Peace through Sport (IDS) based on theories and

-Dama also practical researches in Sport Sociology.
+practical researches in Sport Sociology.

 Remarks Organized by Tsukuba.

+Identical to OAVA104.(Open until 2023)

 Lectures are conducted in English.

-face-to-face(partially online)

-GS1301
+face-to-face

 Course Type lectures

+Relation to Degree 【Degree program Competence (Master's Program in Physical Education, Health

+Program Competences and Sport Sciences)]

+Generic Competence

-Relation to Degree 1.
-General-propose competence: Knowledge application, Management and
+1. Knowledge application

+2. Management

-Program Competences Internationality
+3. Internationality

+Specific Competence

-2. Degree program competence: Knowledge, analytical skills, and a sense of
+Knowledge, analytical skills, and a sense of mission regarding international

-mission regarding international affairs and policies and global-scale issues
+affairs and policies and global-scale issues

+2. Basic knowledge and practical skills in sports, physical education, and health

+3. Communication and management skills for international contribution

-and Communication and management skills for international contribution
+3. Communication and management skills for international contribution

+【Degree program Competence (Master's Program in Physical Education, Health

+and Sport Sciences)]

+Generic Competence

+1. Internationality

+Specific Competence

+1. Specialized knowledge:highly specialized knowledge in physical

+education/sport/health/coaching areas.

 Course Objectives Students will study about power relations with case studies in sport and body

 (Learning Outcomes) culture and will be able to think critically about theory and practice of IDS.

 Class Schedule (1) Perspectives for Mega Sporting Event: Interpretation, Semiology and Culture

 (2) Perspectives for Consumer Society in Global Sporting Arena

 (3) The Olympics and Developmentalism I: City of Tokyo and the Olympics

 (4) The Olympics and Developmentalism II: Tokyo 1940-1964-2016-2020

 (5) The Olympics and City Development

 (6) Okinawa and Sporting Event

 (7) Perspectives for the J-League and Asia

 (8) International Development and Peace through Sport

 (9) Group Presentation and Discussion

 (10) Group Presentation and Discussion

-Course Prerequisites
+(,

-Grading Philosophy ·Participating in lectures and discussions: 20%

-·Group presentation and final term paper: 80%

-Course Hours Students must finish reading related articles in "Sport and Bodyculture in

-Breakdown and Out-of- Japan".

-Class Learning This course is considered as one credit hour which requires all students to

-complete 45 hours including lectures and out of class preparation.
+Course Prerequisites Grading Philosophy Participating in lectures and discussions: 20% ·Group presentation and final term paper: 80% Course Hours Students must finish reading related articles in "Sport and Bodyculture in Breakdown and Out-of- Japan".
+Class Learning This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
 Textbooks, 1.
-Satoshi SHIMIZU (ed.),Sport and Bodyculture in Japan, 2020

-References, and

-Supplementary

-Materials

-Office Hours and No specific office hours are set up.
-Please let me know in advance if you

-Contact Information intend to come and see me

-Satoshi Shimizu 月曜日 16:30~18:00 shimizu.satoshi.fe at u.tsukuba.ac.jp

-Location:B611

-L •

-Office Hours and Phone Number: 029-853-6370

-Contact Information

-Other(Behavioral Social interactions and engagements with the course instructors and classmates

-expectations and are extremely important for your academic and practical success in your field.

-points to note for Lecture materials will be distributed at the first lecture.
-If we need to use

-students during online tools, we could use Microsoft Teams.

-coursework)

-Relation to Other OAVA111 Research Methods

-Courses

-Teaching Fellow

-and/or Teaching

-Assistant

-Course Keywords critical thinking, cultural sociology, consumer society, sporting event
+Satoshi SHIMIZU (ed.)
+Sport and Bodyculture in Japan, 2020 References, and Supplementary Materials Office Hours and No specific office hours are set up.
+Please let me know in advance if you Contact Information intend to come and see me Satoshi Shimizu 月曜日 16:30~18:00 shimizu.satoshi.fe at u.tsukuba.ac.jp Location: B611 Phone Number: 029-853-6370 Other(Behavioral Social interactions and engagements with the course instructors and classmates expectations and are extremely important for your academic and practical success in your field. points to note for Lecture materials will be distributed at the first lecture.
+If we need to use students during online tools, we could use Microsoft Teams. coursework) Relation to Other OAVA111 Research Methods Courses Teaching Fellow and/or Teaching Assistant Course Keywords critical thinking, cultural sociology, consumer society, sporting event